alexmulligan/sdexbot/snippets.md

 ## Listen for transactions and print them as they occur (stream)

-This could be used for handling output and database logging of transactions made by bot

     from stellar_sdk import Server, Keypair

     server = Server(horizon_url="https://horizon.stellar.org")
     keypair = Keypair.from_secret('my_secret_key')
     public_key = keypair.public_key
     last_cursor = 'now'  # or load where you left off

-    # Get all transactions from account - for past transactions, not for occurring ones
-    #transactions = server.transactions().for_account(account_id=public_key).call()
-    #print(transactions)

     def tx_handler(tx_response):